Romanian football league system: Liga I

 The Liga I is the highest level in the Romanian football league system and is operated by the Romanian Professional Football League.
-14 professional teams compete for the title of Romanian Football Champion in a round-robin home and away, with 26 season matches in the regular season.
-After the conclusion of the regular season, the top 6 teams compete in a playoff for the League Champion title and the remaining European football spots, while the last 8 teams contest a play-out to avoid the relegation spots.
-The bottom two sides are relegated directly, while the 12th places teams plays a two-legged playoff against the 3rd placed team from Liga II.
-Both the playoff and play-out are round-robin home and away tournaments.
+16 professional teams compete for the title of Romanian Football Champion in a round-robin home and away, with 30 season matches in the regular season.
+After the conclusion of the regular season, the top 6 teams compete in a playoff for the League Champion title and the remaining European football spots, while the last 10 teams contest a play-out to avoid the relegation spots.
+The bottom two sides are relegated directly, while the 13th and 14th places teams plays a two-legged playoff against the 3rd and 4th placed teams from Liga II.
+The playoff is a round-robin home and away tournament while the teams in the playout only play each other once and drawing of lots will decide home/away games.

 After the regular seasons, team points are halved and rounded down.
 Half-points are taken into account and act as the first tiebreaker at the end of the playoff.
 For example, if two teams finish the regular season with 57 and 56 points respectively, they will both start in the playoff with 28 points.
 If the two teams finish the playoffs with an equal number of points, the first team will always be ranked above the second, regardless of any other tiebreakers such as goals scored or direct results between the teams in question.

 Liga II

 The Liga II is the second highest level in the Romanian football league system and is operated by the Romanian Football Federation.
 20 teams compete in a round-robin home and away tournament.
-At the end of the season the first two teams are promoted directly, while the third team plays against the 12th side from Liga I in a two-legged play-off for the last spot in the next season's top flight.

-The bottom 5 teams are relegated to the third league.
+Just as Liga I, top six teams compete for the promotion and the first two teams get promoted directly while the 3rd and 4th places play a two-legged playoff against the 13th and 14th placed teams from Liga I. The rest of 14 teams are then divided into two groups and continue playing to avoid relegation.
+Bottom four teams are relegated directly while the 5th place in each of the two groups plays regional two-legged playoffs in order to keep their spot in the 2nd tier of Romanian football.

 Liga III

 The Liga III is the third highest level in the Romanian football league system and is operated by the Romanian Football Federation.
-80 teams are divided in 5 regional groups of 16 teams each, and compete in a round-robin home and away tournament consisting of 30 matches.
-The champion of each regional division is promoted to the next season's Liga II.
-The bottom four teams in each division is relegated.
-Additionally, among the five teams that finished on the 12th place, the one with the worst record is relegated to bring the total number of relegated sided to 21.
-To determine that team, separate standings are computed, using only the games played against clubs ranked 1st through 12th.
+100 teams are divided in 10 regional groups of ten teams each, and compete in a round-robin home and away tournament consisting of 18 matches.
+After the regular season ends, the top four teams from each group will play for the top two spots that are going to take them in the regional playoffs for the promotion.
+The other six teams are battling to avoid relegation and the bottom two teams are directly relegated to the 4th league.